x-square/data_analytics/24-04-advanced-data-analytics.md

 5. **Regression analysis: Simplify complex data relationships**
    - Learn to model variable relationships, focusing on linear and logistic regression.
 6. **The nuts and bolts of machine learning**
-   - Learn unsupervised machine learning techniques and how to apply them to organizational data.
+   - Learn supervised and unsupervised machine learning techniques and how to apply them to organizational data.
 7. **Google advanced data analytics capstone**
    - Complete a hands-on project designed to demonstrate the skills and competencies you acquire in the program.